-From the structure of space and the atom, to the function of time.
-We offer inspiring talks that unifies these concepts with the spiritual wisdom of the nature of consciousness.
-This is the metaphysical perspective, that could hold valuable keys to the questions that have occupied humanity throughout the ages.
+From the structure of space and the atom, to the function of time, we offer inspiring talks that unify these concepts with the spiritual wisdom of the nature of consciousness.
+This metaphysical perspective holds valuable keys to the questions that have occupied humanity throughout the ages:

 Light itself is structured geometrically.